Selection committees

 Philippon

 A graduate of the Conservatoire Royal de Bruxelles, she seems to be everywhere: on stage, in film, in TV movies and in sketches that she writes with talent.
-It’s with “Music Hole” by Gaëtan Liekens and 2019 award-winner David Mutzenmacher that she discovered the FIFCL.
+She discovered the FIFCL with Gaëtan Liekens and David Mutzenmacher’s award-winning “Music Hole” in 2019.
 She hasn’t really left since…

 What does comedy mean to you?